 4. Leveraging Teachable Moments:

-- Encourage your child to express their opinions on current events or family decisions
+Use everyday situations to practice problem-solving skills together.
+Discuss characters’ actions and motivations while watching movies or reading books.
+Encourage your child to express their opinions on current events or family decisions.

 By consistently implementing these practical tips, you can gradually build a family culture that values and prioritizes effective communication.